How drinking alcohol affected my training and health

 I still enjoyed drinking and found it to be a respite from a hard week.
 I also found that it was focused on most of my social situations.
 Every event besides training and working out had a drinking component.
 It was what I did to socialize.
 My drinking was contained for the most part, but sometimes I would still have one of the hazy nights I had in college.
 This resulted in poor food choices and lack of motivation.
 For the most part, however, drinking wasn’t really important.

 Regressing to Old Habits

-About 2 years ago I broke up with my girlfriend.
-This sent me into a bit of a downward spiral.
+When I broke up with my girlfriend, I was sent into a downward spiral.
 I was emotional and drinking alcohol began to fill the gap.
 Nights out became very hazy.
 My drinking never became a problem, but the weekend and social events were centered around it.
 I felt healthy during the week, but the effects of drinking alcohol on the weekend stayed with me for days afterwards.
 I was sluggish and I had trouble thinking.
 My environment did not help since most of my friends were doing the same thing.

 I did not realize how I had regressed, but looking back it was obvious.
 I felt healthy for the most part, but my drinking bouts seemed to erase all of that.
 My weight stayed the same, but my body did not feel good.
 Trying to deal with the emotions around the breakup had created a negative connotation with drinking alcohol once again.

 As time progressed I had gotten over my breakup.
 I needed some time to absorb and find my own way.
 I realized how I had been using drinking alcohol to help me to work through my emotions.
 This realization combined with my new focus on training helped me develop a better relationship with drinking alcohol.

 The change came slowly, but my new training goals ensured I stuck with it.
 I began to drink much less often and less when I did.
 I stopped drinking Bud Light and began to drink more enjoyable craft beers.
 These beers allowed me to slow down and savor the flavor.